 Chimpanzees and orangutans used in entertainment are typically taken from their mothers shortly after birth—leaving both mother and baby with lifelong emotional scars.
 In order to force young apes to perform on cue, physical and psychological abuse are common.
-An undercover investigator who spent 13 months at an ape-training facility witnessed beatings of chimpanzees on a regular basis during training.
+An observer who spent 13 months at an ape-training facility witnessed beatings of chimpanzees on a regular basis during training.
 Dr. Jane Goodall points out that the chimpanzee “grin” so often seen in movies and on television is actually a grimace of fear.
 Trainers use fear-based training methods in order to condition apes to exhibit the expression on cue.

 When apes become too large and strong to handle (usually between 6 and 8 years old), they may be dumped at shoddy roadside zoos and other substandard facilities, where they’re kept in small barren cages—sometimes in solitary confinement.
 Take Walter, for just one example.
 Walter was dumped by a great ape exhibitor at a decrepit Texas roadside zoo called Amarillo Wildlife Refuge.
 A 2004 PETA investigation revealed that Walter was being kept in a dark, barren, concrete pit filled with garbage and was being sustained on a diet of dog food and rotten produce.
 Chimpanzees and orangutans have long lifespans, so “retirement” from entertainment can mean decades of misery for these highly intelligent and sensitive animals.

 The American Humane Association’s (AHA) “No Animals Were Harmed” seal of approval is extremely misleading to producers and audiences alike.
 AHA doesn’t monitor the living conditions of animals off set, during pre-production training, or when they’re taken from their mothers.
 The organization, which is funded by the SAG-AFTRA actors’ union and the Alliance of Motion Picture and Television Producers—the very industry that it is tasked with monitoring—rarely, if ever, files formal complaints when animals are mistreated.
-In fact, AHA actively defends the use of great apes in film and television productions—despite expert testimony indicating that they cannot be trained for entertainment unless they’re subjected to physical abuse.
+In fact, AHA actively defends the use of great apes in film and television productions—despite assertions by experts that they cannot be trained for entertainment unless they’re subjected to physical abuse.